What is Creamed Corn?

 Creamed corn is a sweet and silky treat.Corn has natural thickeners in it - they don't call it "corn starch" for nothing,so this dish doesn't need any additional thickeners.If you are used to either making creamed corn with added starches or you usually just buy it canned, you owe it to yourself to try this easy and classic version.

 The real trick to making creamed corn is in how you slice the kernels off the cob.
 You want to release as much of the starches as possible to thicken the dish, and the best way to do this is to "shave" the tips off of all the kernels on your first pass, and then cut the remaining part of the kernels off in the second pass.

 This is just a great basic recipe to get you started.

-1 small yellow or white onion
+- 1 small yellow diced, or white onion

-2 tablespoons butter
+- 2 tablespoons butter

-6 ears of corn, shucked and cleaned
+- 6 ears corn shucked and cleaned

-½ cup water
+- ½ cup water

-Salt and pepper, to taste
+- salt and pepper to taste

-½ cup heavy cream
+- ½ cup heavy cream

-Slice kernels off the cobs as described above.
+- Slice kernels off the cobs as described above.

-Heat a saute pan over medium-low heat until hot.
+- Heat a saute pan over medium-low heat until hot.
 Add the butter and swirl to coat the bottom.

-Sweat the onion with salt and pepper until softened and translucent.
+- Sweat the onion with salt and pepper until softened and translucent.
 Don't let them brown, so adjust the heat down if the onions are starting to take on color.